 His articles on business and technology appear in many publications, including the New York Times, Harvard Business Review, Fast Company, Wired, and The Sunday Telegraph.
 (See a sample of articles here) Dan has provided analysis of business trends on CNN, CNBC, ABC, NPR, and other networks in the U.S. and abroad.
 And he lectures to corporations, associations, and universities around the world on economic transformation and the new workplace.

 He received a BA from Northwestern University, where he was a Truman Scholar and was elected to Phi Beta Kappa, and a JD from Yale Law School.
-He has also received honorary degrees from the Pratt Institute (2013), the Ringling College of Art and Design (2011), and Westfield State University (2010).
+He has also received honorary degrees from the Pratt Institute, the Ringling College of Art and Design, and Westfield State University.

 Dan lives in Washington, DC, with his wife and their three children.